-&lt;sup>454 Specifically, an eligible non-proft housing association is one that is exempt from federal income tax under sections 501(c)(3) or 501(c)(4) of the U.S. Internal Revenue Code.
+446 Specifically, an eligible non-profit housing association is one that is exempt from federal income tax under sections 501(c)(3) or 501(c)(4) of the U.S. Internal Revenue Code.

-&lt;sup>455 The credit against rent is equal to the value of the property tax exemption multiplied by the percentage of the household's qualified ownership interest.
+447 The credit against rent is equal to the value of the property tax exemption multiplied by the percentage of the household's qualified ownership interest.

-173. Nonprofit affordable housing developers
+161. Nonprofit affordable housing developers